hoshangwardak/RestAssured_Project/src/test/java/day3/README.md

   and setter, also No Arg Constructor and toString() method for preview

-- Put as updating data
+- POST, PUT, PATCH

-- 204 means
+- 204 means Success No Content
+- 404 You will definitely get this if you run your test after deleting the specific data
+- 415 means no content type